How Effective are Large Language Models in Generating Software Specifications?

-Software specifications are essential for ensuring the reliability of software systems.
-Existing specification extraction approaches, however, suffer from limited generalizability and require manual efforts.
-The recent emergence of Large Language Models (LLMs), which have been successfully applied to numerous software engineering tasks, offers a promising avenue for automating this process.
+Software specifications are essential for many Software Engineering (SE) tasks such as bug detection and test generation.
+Many existing approaches are proposed to extract the specifications defined in natural language form (e.g., comments) into formal machine-readable form (e.g., first-order logic).
+However, existing approaches suffer from limited generalizability and require manual efforts.
+The recent emergence of Large Language Models (LLMs), which have been successfully applied to numerous SE tasks, offers a promising avenue for automating this process.
 In this paper, we conduct the \textit{first} empirical study to evaluate the capabilities of LLMs for generating software specifications from software comments or documentation.
-We evaluate LLMs' performance with Few-Shot Learning (FSL), enabling LLMs to generalize from a small number of examples, as well as different prompt construction strategies, and compare the performance of LLMs with traditional approaches.
-Additionally, we conduct a comparative diagnosis of the failure cases from both LLMs and traditional methods, identifying their unique strengths and weaknesses.
-Lastly, we conduct extensive experiments on 15 state-of-the-art LLMs, evaluating their performance and cost-effectiveness for generating software specifications.
+We evaluate LLMs' performance with Few-Shot Learning (FSL) and compare the performance of \nummodel state-of-the-art LLMs with traditional approaches on three public datasets.
+In addition, we conduct a comparative diagnosis of the failure cases from both LLMs and traditional methods, identifying their unique strengths and weaknesses.

-Our results show that with FSL, LLMs outperform traditional methods (by 5.6\%), and more sophisticated prompt construction strategies can further enlarge this performance gap (to 5.1 -- 10.0\%).
-Yet, LLMs suffer from their \textit{unique} challenges, such as ineffective prompts and the lack of domain knowledge, which together account for 53 -- 60\% of LLM unique failures.
-The strong performance of open-source models (e.g., \basemodel) makes closed-source models (e.g., GPT-3 Davinci) less desirable due to size and cost.
 Our study offers valuable insights for future research to improve specification generation.